symfony/symfony-docs/guides/service_container/index.rst

 with ``twig.extension`` and automatically registers them as extensions.

-Tags, then, are a way to tell Symfony2 or other third-party bundles that your service should be registered or used in some specialy way by the bundle.
+Tags, then, are a way to tell Symfony2 or other third-party bundles that your service should be registered or used in some special way by the bundle.

 The following is a list of the tags available with the core Symfony2 bundles.
-Each of these has a different affect on your service and many tags require additional arguments (beyond just the tag ``name``).
+Each of these has a different affect on your service and many tags require additional arguments (beyond just the ``name`` attribute).

 * assetic.filter
 * assetic.templating.php